 How This Recipe Came About

-This version came from a night when I wanted something simple yet bold in flavor.
+This version came together on a night when I wanted something straightforward but full of character.
 Honey and salmon pair naturally well, and cooking them together in the same pan lets the glaze develop right around the fish.
 A little garlic brings balance, and pressing the salmon skin-side down creates that crisp texture many people love.

 - Quick Cooking: Cooks in about 15 minutes.